tjohann/ambient_tracking_with_raspi/README.md

 My ambient tracking modul with raspi
 ====================================

-This is all content around my ambient tracking modul with raspi.
-Its collects ambient values like temperatur or humidity and shows it on a LCD2004 display.
+This is all content around my ambient tracking modul with a Raspi2.
+It collects ambient values like temperatur or humidity and shows it on a LCD2004 display.

 [Related links](Documentation/links.md).

-The basic user interface are make targets, which then start the corresponding scripts:
+The basic user interface are make targets, which then start the corresponding scripts or actvivate something:

     +-----------------------------------------------------------+
     |                                                           |